JamesOQ/Tunning-Up-Music-Highway/README.md

   <img src="EDA/Injury feature importance.png" width="1000" alt="Logo" />
 </p>

-Since we determined that we would like to use a crash being injurious or not as the main feature we want to predict, it is very clear from the previous image that we are seeing a very large rural and urban divide.
+&nbsp;&nbsp;&nbsp;&nbsp; Since we determined that we would like to use a crash being injurious or not as the main feature we want to predict, it is very clear from the previous image that we are seeing a very large rural and urban divide.
 We removed all the ubran crashes from our dataset (The only urban area on our section of I-40 is Jackson, TN) and did some additional preliminary modeling and got the following graph.

 <p align="center">
   <img src="EDA/Jackson removed.png" width="1000" alt="Logo" />